How to prepare pets for moving abroad

 Explain where you are going and when, and your vet might know exactly what you need.
 Another place that you can try is giving a call to your professional movers and asking them about their previous experiences with moving pets.

 Regardless of the country, you are going to, your pet will need a pet passport.
+For more info visit www.monderlaw.com/.
 This is a document that has all the most important information about your pet stored.
 This also contains proof that they have been chipped, as well as the number of their chip.
 Treat this as a very official document that all traveling pets must have, just like people.
 Your veterinarian is usually licensed to issue this document and to make sure that it is fully valid for the trip.

 Passport also stores proof of all necessary vaccinations for your pet.
 This is something that you, or your veterinarian, should research.
 Which vaccines are mandatory in the country that you are moving into?
 For instance, rabies is mandatory everywhere, but what else?